If you’ve been prioritising parties over presents don’t fret, we’ve got your back with some last-minute gift ideas.

 Cleland Wildlife Park is one of South Australia’s most iconic tourist attractions, renowned for its wide open spaces where you can get closer to animals including koalas, kangaroos, wallabies and potoroos.

 The best bit?
-Knowing that your membership contributes to the many programs and conservation efforts undertaken at the park.
+Knowing that your purchase is contributing to the many programs and conservation efforts undertaken at the park.

 2. Annual parks pass